ilfarpro/PeerTube-AV1/apps/peertube-runner/README.md

 Runner program to execute jobs (transcoding...) of remote PeerTube instances.

+This version of runner designed specifically for High Quality SVT-AV1 transcoding.

+You can use this runner in Docker using ilfarpro/peertube-runner-av1-hq image.

+Otherwise it is highly recommended to use it with latest version of FFMPEG containing SVT-AV1 ≥ v2.3.0, which is minimum required version.

+SVT-AV1-PSY is incompatible with this runner yet, because it won't encode with fast-decode=2 parameter.

+---

 Commands below has to be run at the root of PeerTube git repository.

 ## Dev